Bioenergy in Aotearoa

 Benjamin Howard

 Thank you very much.
 Thank you very much for all the fantastic information as well as everybody's provided.
-There's a couple of points I just wanted to touch on was; first of all, I was on your point, Matthew, that kind of whole circular economy and business models and trying to get companies to buy into those.
-And he's also then looking at the scope three emissions that companies are doing and allowing that and getting them to provide a lot of us support right the way through their supply chain.
+There are a couple of points I just wanted to touch on was first of all, I was on your point, Matthew, that kind of whole circular economy and business models and trying to get companies to buy into those.
+And he's also then looking at the scope three emissions that companies are doing and allowing them to provide a lot of us support right the way through their supply chain.
 It's evident within the dairy industry that that is possible because they have that direct link down to their supply chain.
 I wanted to touch on Brian's point on the point that biogas has such a potential to be part of wider fuel service; for instance, in the UK, the government has just announced that biomethane from minerals will be certified as a carbon-negative fuel source.
 And there's a company there called CNG fuels which are turning that biomethane into biodiesel.
 They're targeting that heavy transport industry, which is on massive emissions by trying to convert into a carbon-negative.
-I think by next year, those companies that are with CNG fuels, we'll be able to instantly say that they're carbon negative carbon-neutral, sorry.
-So I think there just needs to be more work from the bigger industries and the government to encourage this fuel potential that's coming from the dairy farmers the agricultural industry, in general, punting on the point there that the buyer gas potential could kill the milk.
+I think by next year, those companies that are with CNG fuels, we'll be able to instantly say that they're carbon neutral, sorry.
+So I think there just needs to be more work from the bigger industries and the government to encourage this fuel potential that's coming from the dairy farmers.
+The agricultural industry, in general, is punting on the point there that the buyer gas potential could kill the milk.
 Still, it has so much more potential if used further down that supply chain and for a wider scope.
 And I think it's; it would be exciting to try and bring some of those technologies to New Zealand and try and encourage them here.
-Not just make an old energy potential from biogas but also to be decarbonised those heavy transport industry as well, and then linking with that we were touching on before.
+Not just make an old energy potential from biogas but also to decarbonised the heavy transport industries as well, and then linking with what we were touching on before.

 Matthew Jackson